Medicare High Deductible Plan G: Pros, Cons and Costs

 • After your spending reaches $2,870, the high deductible Medicare policy kicks in.

-• This means your medical care will usually be free for the rest of the year because Plan G covers nearly all types of medical costs.
+• This means your medical care will for the rest of the year because Plan G covers nearly all types of medical costs.

 To meet the Plan G deductible, you'll add together anything you've spent on medical care.
 This includes doctor bills, tests, treatment, hospital care and anything you've spent toward the deductibles of Original Medicare (Parts A and B).
 It doesn't include your monthly bills or prescriptions you take at home.